Corry Counseling of LECOM Health

 Expectations for the coming year

-The expectation for the coming year is that the program will continue to grow by 20%, which is 5 clients.
-Referrals come at a slow pace, which is the potential challenge.
+The expectation for the coming year is that the program will continue to grow by 20%, which is 5 clients, although referrals come at a slow pace, which is the potential challenge.
+The expectation for MSP outcomes next year will be that 75% of clients will have progressed to Level 2 after 6 months of service, and 60% of clients will have progressed to Level 3 after 12 months of service.